Cyclone Yaas: Bangladesh

 Assessing the threat of Yaas in the country, Bangladesh Prime Minister Sheikh Hasina reserved 225 disaster centres for evacuation premises.
-349 shelters had been prepared, which accommodated half the capacity of people to maintain Covid-19 health restrictions.
+349 shelters had been prepared, which accommodated half the capacity of people to maintain COVID-19 health restrictions.
 114 medical authorities were readied for medical emergencies.
-Food supplies were also prepared for the evacuees, while Bangladeshi authorities including the Cyclone Preparedness Programme of the country and its navy were on standby and high alert, starting from May 24.
+Food supplies were also prepared for the evacuees, while Bangladeshi authorities including the Cyclone Preparedness Programme of the country and its navy were on standby and high alert, starting from 24 May.
 Signal Warning No. 2 were raised on harbors in Chittagong, Cox's Bazar, Mongla and Payra on the same day as Yaas neared the country.
 In the administrative division of Barisal, authorities there started to prepare temporary and permanent evacuation shelters as they started to depopulate over 2 million individuals due to the storm.
-Fishing activities in the northern Bay of Bengal were prohibited. ৳15 million ($17,690 USD) worth of standby funds were also released by the authorities for disaster response.
+Fishing activities in the northern Bay of Bengal were prohibited. ৳1.5 million (US$17,700) worth of standby funds were also released by the authorities for disaster response.
 20,000 Rohingya at the remote island of Bhasan Char were also considered at risk.

 Sri Lanka

-The meteorology department of Sri Lanka issued a red alert on May 24 for the possibility of heavy rains and strong winds from Yaas for the country's Western, Central, Sabaragamuwa and Southern provinces.
+The meteorology department of Sri Lanka issued a red alert on 24 May for the possibility of heavy rains and strong winds from Yaas for the country's Western, Central, Sabaragamuwa and Southern provinces.